 The leading cause of gingivitis is improper oral hygiene.
 If not addressed, gingivitis can progress to periodontal disease.
 The good news is you can prevent this outcome by seeking treatment as soon as the early signs of gingivitis appear.

 If your dentist has diagnosed gingivitis, you should be aware that gingivitis can affect other health conditions.
-According to the American Academy of Periodontology, diabetes is a risk factor for gum disease.
+People with diabetes are at higher risk for tooth decay, gum inflammation and disease, and periodontitis according to Diabetes Canada.
 Some people can have a potential association between gum disease and other severe health conditions such as heart disease and stroke.

 Blood-thinning medications are also a possible cause of bleeding gums.
 Blood-thinning medications decrease the blood's ability to clot, which can lead to bleeding.
 Let your dentist and physician know about your experience and the medicines you're taking during your regular appointments.
 If the bleeding becomes more serious, contact your physician immediately.